carlmcdade/phype_framework/readme.txt

 	Once this has been set you can continue to do the configuration manually or web browse to http://your_domain.com/index.php?admin/main

-	Tip: If you are going to develop on a local PC then create a configuration copy for the local web server.
+	Tip: If you are going to develop simultaneously on a local PC then create a configuration copy for the local web server.

 Architecture: